-Applications (PDF 227 KB) and documents must be completed and delivered by hand to the U.S. Embassy by May 13, 2018.
+Application and documents must be completed and delivered by hand to the U.S. Embassy by no later than June 2, 2019.

 - The application and supporting documents should be enclosed in an envelope (not a folder) and addressed to the Humphrey Program Manager.

-- The application and supporting documents should not be stapled.
+- The application and documents should not be stapled.

 - The application and supporting documents will not be returned to applicants (please do not include original documents).

 - For planning purposes, interviews are tentatively scheduled for June, 2019.